 It is normal

 to have swelling after surgery.
-It may take up to one year before the swelling resolves.
+It may take many months for the swelling and symptoms to fully resolve.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Complications specific to hammertoe surgery include the chance that

 the hammertoe may come back after your surgery.
 There is a risk that after the surgery you may feel like the toe is unstable.
 This is due to the cutting of bone, ligaments, and tendons.
 If you have a fusion there is a risk of the bones not healing.
 These complications are not common.
 Discuss the potential complications with your foot and ankle orthopaedic surgeon prior to undergoing hammertoe correction.